taytom258/terraria/README.md

 * 'TSVERSION' - TShock server version to run - Only active with TYPE=tshock - latest or [Version](https://github.com/Pryaxis/TShock/releases)
 * `WORLD` - World file name as located within /config
 * 'MAXPLAYERS' - Maximum amount of players allowed on the server
+* 'AUTOCREATE' - Size of world to autocreate if does not exist, 1-Small 2-Medium 3-Large
 * `PUID` - User ID of account running server within the container
 * `PGID` - Group ID of account running server within the container
 * `TZ` - Timezone to set for proper log times - [TZ Table](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)